News: APRNs in the RN First Assistant Role

 2. More potential nurses are being drawn to becoming APRNs than in the past.
 Even though becoming an APRN requires earning a master’s degree, being licensed in one’s state and passing a national certification exam, people are attracted to the increased opportunities that the APRN role presents in terms of both the work itself and salaries.
 Increased opportunities exist due to healthcare legislation (the Affordable Care Act allows expanded roles for APRNs) and a variety of other changes.
 One example is the 2016 rule proposed by the Department of Veterans

-that would provide full practice authority for APRNs working in the Veterans Health Administration.
+Affairs (VA) that would provide full practice authority for APRNs working in the Veterans Health Administration.

 As background, the four primary APRN position titles are Clinical Nurse Specialist (CNS), Certified Nurse Midwife (CNM), Certified Registered Nurse Anesthetist (CRNA), and Certified Nurse Practitioner (CNP).
 Within these roles are a myriad of specialties.
 For example, CNPs may have such titles as Acute Care Nurse Practitioner, Adult Gerontology Nurse Practitioner, Emergency Nurse Practitioner, Family Nurse Practitioner, Pediatric Nurse Practitioner and Psychiatric Nurse Practitioner.